-During the nineteenth century, many women activists fought for change, both at home and on a worldwide spectrum.
+During the nineteenth century, many women activists fought for change in Ireland and worldwide.
 Annie Besant, featured in our ‘Leading Change’ gallery at EPIC, was born in London in 1847.
 Her parents, William Wood and Ellen Morris, had moved from Dublin in 1845 at the height of the Famine.
-Tragedy would befall the family when aged only 5, Annie’s father died suddenly.
-This plunged Annie’s family into relative poverty.
+Annie was just 5 years old when tragedy befall the family with the sudden loss of their father and subsequent descent into poverty.

 Besant seemed destined to fall into a normal, humdrum middle class life.
 However things were about to radically change.
-Just prior to marrying her husband, Annie become deeply involved with the blight of the working poor in Manchester.
+Just prior to marrying her husband, Annie became deeply involved with the blight of the working poor in Manchester.
 This led to her joining numerous socialist and workers societies, as well as joining the National Secular Society and renouncing her Christian faith.
-After she refused to take communion, they separated, with Annie taking custody of their daughter and her husband gaining custody of their son.
+After she refused to take communion, Annie and her husband separated.
+Annie took custody of their daughter while her husband gained custody of their son.

 Annie Besant was also a prominent supporter of Indian Nationalism, and a member of National Secular Society for Free Thinkers as well as the socialist Fabian society.
 She was editor of The National Reformer which covered trade unions, education, women’s rights and birth control, a pamphlet of which caused her to be brought to trial.
 In 1893, Besant went to India and joined the Indian National Congress.
 After the First World War, she was a leading figure in the launch of the Home Rule League for an Indian democracy.
-Annie Besant not only supported Home-Rule in India, but in Ireland too.
+Annie Besant did not only support Home-Rule for India, but for Ireland too.